oshaughnessy/mu-wordpress/README.md

     git commit -a -m'first config' && git push

-Start up your pipeline, which will deploy to 2 environments, "test" and "prod":
+Start up your pipeline, which will deploy to 2 environments, "dev" and "prod":

     mu pipeline up